pink-junkjard/hyperfiddle/README.md

 ## Hyperfiddle.net is 100% built in Hyperfiddle (EDN style)

-The following screenshot is fully defined as Hyperfiddle EDN and Reagent expressions.
-There are no side effects in application code.
+The following screenshot is fully defined as Hyperfiddle EDN and simple Reagent expressions that a web designer could write.

 > <kbd><img src="https://i.imgur.com/DCPtHN3.png"></kbd>
 >